 Location: University of Nevada, Reno

-Additionally, we will have other guest presenters and workshops that will be announced soon.
+Guest presenters and workshops will be announced soon.

 Registration is FREE to all youth currently in grades 8th through 12th grade.
 Registration for the youth summit will include the following: